-the junction of the dense cement spacer and the tibial shaft reflecting mild accumulation of leukocytes secondary to reactive changes which are secondary to pseudoarthrosis at the bone cement junction.
-SUV{max} in the junction between the radiodense cement spacer and the shaft of the tibia was 1.31 in the 5-hour study but increased only slightly to 1.82 in the 24-hour study.
+The external fixation devices are well-delineated.
+Fused images show a small area of mildly increased uptake at the junction of the dense cement spacer and the tibial shaft reflecting mild accumulation of leukocytes secondary to reactive changes which are secondary to pseudoarthrosis at the bone cement junction. $SUV{max}$ in the junction between the radiodense cement spacer and the shaft of the tibia was 1.31 in the 5-hour study but increased only slightly to 1.82 in the 24-hour study.
 This very mild increase in an extended time period suggested the absence of active infection which is usually associated with much higher leucocyte migration and accumulation in infected bone.

-The Benefits of xSPECT Quant
+The benefits of xSPECT Quant

-SUV{max} estimation using xSPECT Quant thus provided an objective measurement to evaluate granulocyte migration inside the suspected foci.
-Moreover, the initial SUV{max} of 1.31 was also very low, which corresponded to the visual impression of only mild uptake which reflects reactive changes at the level of pseudoarthrosis.
+$SUV{max}$ estimation using xSPECT Quant thus provided an objective measurement to evaluate granulocyte migration inside the suspected foci.
+Moreover, the initial $SUV{max}$ of 1.31 was also very low, and corresponded to the visual impression of only mild uptake, which reflects reactive changes at the level of pseudoarthrosis.